StephanWels/dev-portfolio/README.md

 #### Role
 Tech Lead
 #### Responsibilities
-* hiring process setup and interviews
+* Hiring process setup and interviews
-* evaluation of Powercloud as an energy ERP candidate
+* Evaluation of Powercloud as an energy ERP candidate
-* integration into the mother company's salesforce processes
+* Integration into the mother company's salesforce processes
-* integration of the electricity fulfillment partner
+* Integration of the electricity fulfillment partner
-* design and deliver customer facing web forms to collect necessary data
+* Design and deliver customer facing web forms to collect necessary data
 * Azure based infrastructure setup

 #### Tech Stack